suflaj/amend/README.md

 This package is in beta.
 For it to reach a full release it will need to receive:

-- documented code
 - ReadTheDocs documentations
-- full test coverage
+- usage examples
+- some actual usage (will start to substitute my boilerplate for it)

 Currently, it wasn't battle tested.
 I put in some effort to write it well, but not necessarily optimally.
 However, even though I do not recommend you use this for production, you can use it for many things, and presumably it should work.
 If it doesn't, [create an issue](https://github.com/suflaj/amend/issues).
 The format doesn't really matter currently.